yanivnizan/knowledge-base/src/documents/docs/platforms/ios/Profile_Events.html.md

 [UserProfileEventHandling observeAllEventsWithObserver:self withSelector:@selector(yourCustomSelector:)];
 ```

-Handle the various events however you like, but notice that your behavior is an addition to the default behavior implemented by SOOMLA.
-You do not replace SOOMLA's behavior.
+<div class="info-box">Handle the various events however you like, but notice that your behavior is an addition to the default behavior implemented by SOOMLA.
+You do not replace SOOMLA's behavior.</div>